Combat Hunger by Donating to Empty Bowls

 Sponsored by the Ceramics Club at Oakton and supported by the college’s Student Government Association, Empty Bowls at Oakton is part of a nonprofit, global movement that has raised millions of dollars for food banks, soup kitchens and other meal programs.

 “Your donation will bring joy and happiness to someone in these uncertain times,” said Louis Pierozzi, chair of Oakton’s Art and Design Department.
-“The Ceramics Club is hoping this will be our best year ever, with our goal to raise over $50,000.
+“The Ceramics Club is hoping this will be another great year, with our goal to raise over $50,000.
 This is the most important year of our lifetime to give.
 Besides, every cent and dollar you give will go directly to six local food pantries and pay for meals for those most in need.”

 For more information, contact firstname.lastname@example.org or call 847.635.1699.